 © Adobe Stock

 A very positive point for Adobe Stock is that the platform does not increase its prices over time.
 It has been at least 4 years now that the prices have been the same.
 There are two possibilities: either you take a pack of credits (which you can spend whenever you want), or you take a monthly subscription with a certain number of images to download.
-The latter is more advantageous, but it imposes a monthly usage constraint.
+The latter is more advantageous, but it imposes a constraint of monthly usage.
 Note that you can also either subscribe monthly or annually.

 To start the experience with this premium image bank, Adobe offers everyone 10 free Adobe Stock photos.
 This allows you to discover the interface and access content at no cost.
 Then, for 750 images per month (or 25 videos), it will cost you 159 euros excluding VAT if you take the annual subscription.
 The more images you order, the lower the price.
 In terms of value for money, and image quality, Adobe is excellent.